Toward Real-World Voice Disorder Classification: Methodology

 \subsection{Proposed method}

-We proposed a system for voice disorder classification consisting of separable convolutional layers equipped with DAT architecture.
-Our backbone model replaced the standard deep CNN-based convolutional layers with the separable convolutional layers.
+We propose a system for voice disorder classification consisting of separable convolutional layers equipped with a DAT architecture.
+Our backbone model replaces the standard deep CNN-based convolutional layers with separable convolutional layers.
 The standard CNN-based model referenced ensures the performance and the efficiency with reduced computation.
-The experiments in Section~\ref{sec:experiment} verified \EDITAGE{that the performance of the proposed method was comparable to that of the reference standard CNN-based method.} We note that the associated training process of DAT is given by the min-max algorithm:
+The experiments in Section~\ref{sec:experiment} verify that the performance of the proposed method is comparable to that of the referenced standard CNN-based method.

+We note that the associated training process of DAT is given by the min-max algorithm:

-where a data point \{\emph{input, label, domain}\} is denoted by $\{\mathbf{x}, \mathbf{y}, \mathbf{d} \}$, and $\theta_{f}$, $\theta_{y}$, $\theta_{d}$ denote the parameters of the feature extractor, label predictor and domain classifier respectively. $D_{s}$ and $D_{t}$ denote the source domain and the target domain data distribution; $L_{y}$ denotes the cross-entropy loss of the labels, and $L_{d}$ is that of the domains with $\lambda \geq 0$ as the coefficient regularizing the loss in Eq.~(\ref{eq:objective_func}).
+where a data point \{\emph{input, label, domain}\} is denoted by $\{\mathbf{x}, \mathbf{y}, \mathbf{d} \}$, and $\theta_{f}$, $\theta_{y}$, $\theta_{d}$ denote the parameters of the feature extractor, label predictor and domain classifier, respectively. $D_{s}$ and $D_{t}$ denote the source domain and the target domain data distribution; $L_{y}$ represents the cross-entropy loss of the labels, and $L_{d}$ is that of the domains, where $\lambda \geq 0$ is the coefficient that regularizes the loss in Eq.~(\ref{eq:objective_func}).
 To improve the performance of the main task, the classification of pathological voices in this work, the feature extractor and the label predictor shall jointly minimize $L_{y}$.
-Due to the unsupervised domain adaptation scheme, $L_{y}$ could only be computed on the source domain data.
-On the other hand, the domain classifier minimized $L_{d}$ to enhance the ability \EDITAGE{to discriminate domains}, whereas the feature extractor maximized $L_{d}$ to obtain the opposite gradients.
-For simplicity, we substitute $-L_{d}$ for $L_{d}$ in Eq.~(\ref{eq:objective_func}) and invert \EDITAGE{minimization} and \EDITAGE{maximization} operations correspondingly.
+Due to the unsupervised domain adaptation scheme, $L_{y}$ can only be computed on the source domain data.
+On the other hand, the domain classifier minimizes $L_{d}$ to enhance the ability to discriminate domains, whereas the feature extractor maximizes $L_{d}$ to obtain the opposite gradients.
+For simplicity, we substitute $-L_{d}$ for $L_{d}$ in Eq.~(\ref{eq:objective_func}) and invert minimization and maximization operations correspondingly.

 To realize the adversarial min-max Eq.~(\ref{eq:objective_func}), we first formulate the updates of parameters $\theta_{f}$, $\theta_{y}$ and $\theta_{d}$ via the gradient descent \cite{ruder2016overview} as follows: